ewigur/Portfolio-Emma-Wigur/Pond Hopper/README.md

 ### ♻️ Object Pooling

-Since were already on the topic of the flies - they also have their very own object pool.
+Since we're already on the topic of the flies - they also have their very own object pool.
 Since the gameloop goes on and on,\
-it would be irresposible of me not to implement a _circle of life_ kind of functionality.
+it would be irresponsible of me not to implement a _circle of life_ kind of functionality.
 The flies spawn from a pool of preloaded\
 prefabs, and when the player collects them they return to the pool to be released again.

 - I used Unity's built in OP, and it takes information from the behavioural script created for the flies,\
 which in turn is based off of the scriptable object that contains all the data.

 - The pool takes the "spawnProbability" (from the scriptable object) into account,\
-and releases a set amount of flies based on weight and amount of flies already excisting in the scene.
+and releases a set amount of flies based on weight and amount of flies already existing in the scene.

 <details>
 <summary>Object Pooling</summary>